dxin16/temp-turner-rn/README.md

 ## Current Progress (Mobile App)

 As a brief summary of the files in `TempTurner/src`, most of the main content is in `CurrentBlock.js`, `TargetBlock.js`, and `ScheduleBlock.js`.
 These correspond to the three main blocks you see on the app screen when it loads.
-Using `ScheduleContext.js` makes it possible to coordinate the Target Block with the Schedule Block.
+Using `ScheduleContext.js` makes it possible to coordinate the app's Blocks and Screens with each other.

-For the other files, `App.js` is a high-level wrapper for the three blocks, and `Styles.js` will include a style sheet that allows for dynamic changing of how the app looks depending on the device.
+For the other files, `App.js` is a high-level wrapper for the three blocks; it also sets up the ScheduleContext and contains the other screens for the app (Camera and Settings). `Styles.js` will include a style sheet that allows for dynamic changing of how the app looks depending on the device.
 It is currently not implemented yet.

 Main remaining goals:
  - Finish up http request integration
-   - Display GET results in the Current Block
-   - Confirm POST target temperature works
    - Manage request failures
- - Clean up input areas
- - Add Schedule Block input validation
  - Add in more graphics
    - Visual Indicators for temperature, smoke, time
    - App Icon and Splash Screen
    - Overall app appearance and style
+ - Small fixes to input areas
+ - Addition of off state
+ - Indication when target temp isn't reached

 Additional goals:
  - Implement `Styles.js` to accomodate many phone sizes